“Noah was a righteous man, blameless among the people of his time.”

 God's Call and Command to Build the Ark

-Humans committed various forms of sins, the wickedness of men made God regret creating them, and he vowed to destroy earth and everything in it with flood.
+Humans committed various forms of sins, which made God regret creating them, so he decided to destroy the earth and everything in it with a flood.

 God told Noah of His intention to destroy earth.
-He commanded Noah to build an ark from gopher wood and stay inside with his three sons (Shem, Ham and Japheth), his wife and the wives of his three sons, alongside the two kinds of each animal.
+He commanded Noah to build an ark from gopher wood and stay inside with his three sons (Shem, Ham and Japheth), his wife and the wives of his three sons, alongside two of every kind of animal.
 Obeying God, Noah and his sons built the ark.
 It was 450 feet in length, 75 feet in width and a height of 45 feet.
 It had a window above it and was also sectioned to house the family alongside the animals and food that would last them during the period of the flood.

 The Great Flood

 God shut the door of the ark.
 Then the flood started exactly seven days after the ark was completed and lasted for forty days and forty nights.
-Noah was 600 of age at the time the great flood started.
+Noah was 600 years old at the time the great flood started.

 According to the scripture, ‘all the springs of the great deep burst forth, and the floodgates of the heavens were opened’ and it rained heavily on earth.
 The flood reached the highest mountains, killing every creature on earth.
 It killed the fowls and birds, livestock, wild animals, animals that swarmed over the earth and mankind.